 How cold is the water?

-The water temperature varies from winter to summer by almost 10 degrees Fahrenheit.
-Temperature is also dependant on what area of BC you are diving in.
+The water temperature varies from winter to summer and is also dependant on what area of BC you are diving in.
 Generally it ranges from 7 to10.5C (45-51F) during the winter months, to 9 to 15C (49-59F) during the summer.

 How much diving experience do I need to dive in British Columbia?

 There are so many different areas to dive in BC, it is possible to find a location to suit any skill level.
 Since BC has currents, cold water, and deep water, it is best to obtain a local orientation when you arrive.

 Can I take advanced training or specialty courses?